EssGeeEich/luafcgid/README.md

 You may need to tinker with the Makefile on other distros.

+If you just want to update the daemon, without touching the configuration files, you can do the following:

+    $ make clean; make
+    # make update

 ## Webserver (nginx):

 Add the following lines to your /etc/nginx/sites-available/your-site-here in the server{} section: